YonatanRozen/Calculator/README.md

 # Calculator
-A basic calculator app - can perform multiple operations.
+A basic calculator app - can perform only one operation.